Ketch-Labs/hide-acf-layout/readme.txt

 === Hide ACf Layout ===
-Contributors: Luke Ketchen
+Contributors: lukeketchen
 Tags: acf, post, admin, module
 Requires at least: 5.3
-Tested up to: 6.0.1
+Tested up to: 6.0
+Stable tag: 1.0
 License: GPLv3

 Hide a module in ACF flexible content on the frontend but still keep it in the backend